Old Fashioned Tea Cakes- Southern-Style

 What the heck is going on!
 This is the second time this month I’ve discovered a true Southern staple that he’d never had.
 Remember when he told me he’d never had fried green tomatoes?
 And now the man up and tells me he’s never had a southern tea cake!!!!!
 I’m really starting to feel some kind of way about him being a true Southerner.
 I think it’s time to hit up ancestory.com and do some research on who this person is I married!

 It’s been a long time since I’ve made old fashioned tea cakes so I was really excited to make him some, plus I’ve been getting so many emails about them.
 Have you ever had a true southern tea cake?
-I’m talking about a real, deep south, old fashioned, church pot luck, make you wanna hum a negro-spiritual type tea cake?
+I’m talking about a real, deep south, old-fashioned, church potluck, make you wanna hum an old spiritual type tea cake?
+They became really popular for Juneteenth many years back but now they are making comeback!

-What Does A Southern Tea Cake Taste Like?
+What Does An Old Fashioned Tea Cakes Taste Like?

 For me, there is ONLY ONE WAY a true Southern tea cake needs to be and that’s soft, fluffy and tender on the inside, with a lightly golden bottom that is barely crisp and edges that are slightly chewy.
 YESSSS GAWD!
 And the taste?
 It needs to have some flavaaaaa but not too much!!!
 I seriously can’t deal with a tea cake tasting like a dry biscuit.
 It makes me sad, anxious and I have a hard time trusting the morals of the person that made it.